dovydasgulbinas/dovydasgulbinas.github.io/_posts/2017-07-23-adding-more-features-to-hyperion-in-homeassistant.markdown

 If you gets your lights running are ok to go!

-*important: in my case Homeassistant and Hyperion are on a different machines therefore I needed to setup a password-less ssh connection from my Homeassistant RPi -> Kodi RPi*
+☝️ *IMPORTANT: in my case Homeassistant and Hyperion are on a different machines therefore I needed to setup a password-less ssh connection from my Homeassistant RPi -> Kodi RPi*

 § 3.
 Now login to your second machine running `Homeassistant` service.